dade92/side_channel_attack_suite/trace_inspector/README.md

-    Produces gnuplot scripts (.gpl files) to show the mean the dev standard of the traces and the first n traces, a .png file with the persistence graph and the spectrum of the first trace.
+    Produces gnuplot scripts (.gpl files) to show the mean the dev standard of the traces and the first n traces, and the spectrum of the first trace.

     It takes as input a config file with the needed parameters.
     An example can be found in config_example.
 In the config file